-Not long after Kirk and I met and began dating in March 2006, we stumbled into dog-sitting as a profession.
+Not long after Kirk and I met in March 2006, we stumbled into dog-sitting as a profession.

 My dog Indy, an unusual mix of German Shepard and Norwegian Elkhound, had passed away from cancer only a year earlier after being my traveling companion for more than 16 years.
 It was the first time in my adult life, I was living without a dog.
 The challenges of living in the Bay Area with limited space and no yard, not to mention a total lack of empathy from prospective landlords regarding a canine roommate, prevented me from adopting again.
 Fortunately, that problem was short-lived because within a few weeks, two new dogs would enter our lives, and things changed forever.

 It was the third weekend of May and the Bay Area’s Annual “Fun Run,” called Bay to Breakers, was happening that Sunday morning.
 It’s an official 12K course and people come all the way from Madagascar, Kenya and Nairobi to run the course, but way more people walk the course than run it.
 Instead, most everyone either dresses up in ridiculous, outrageous costumes, or they wear nothing at all.
 Buck naked.
 It’s a huge party moving throughout the City down two of its main thoroughfares at approximately three miles per hour.